-The recent dismissal of Miss Ruth Brown from her post as librarian was the major point of The board approved a motion to interest at the regular meeting take the application under con-of the new library board Tues- sideration.

-day night at the Civic Center.
+The recent dismissal of Miss Ruth Brown from her post as librarian was the major point of interest at the regular meeting of the new library board Tuesday night at the Civic Center.

-About 30 persons, most of whom were there to find out why Miss Brown had been dismissed to suddenly and whether or not so suddenly and whether or not the new library board had been consulted by the board of com-missioners when she was dis-missed, attended.
+About 30 persons, most of whom were there to find out why Miss Brown had been dismissed so suddenly and whether or not the new library board had been consulted by the board of commissioners when she was dismissed, attended.